Abbas the Great: War against the Ottomans

+Tabriz is plundered by the Ottoman army of the Grand Vizier Damat Halil Pasha in 1618, during the Ottoman–Safavid War (1616–1618). Şehname-i Nadiri.

 For the first time, the Iranians made great use of their artillery and the town – which had been ruined by Ottoman occupation – soon fell.
 Abbas set off to besiege Yerevan, a town that had become one of the main Ottoman strongholds in the Caucasus since the Safavids had ceded it in 1590.
 It finally fell in June 1604 and with it the Ottomans lost the support of most Armenians, Georgians and other Caucasians.
 But Abbas was unsure how the new Sultan Ahmed I, would respond and withdrew from the region using scorched earth tactics.
 For a year, neither side made a move, but in 1605, Abbas sent his general Allahverdi Khan to meet Ottoman forces on the shores of Lake Van.
 On 6 November 1605 the Iranians, led by Abbas, scored a decisive victory over the Ottomans at Sufiyan, near Tabriz.
 In the Caucasus, during the war Abbas also managed to capture what is now Kabardino-Balkaria.
 The Persian victory was recognised in the Treaty of Nasuh Pasha in 1612, effectively granting them back suzerainty over most of the Caucasus.